Save on Castors, Wheels, Adjustable Feet, plus many more with our CLEARANCE sale. Shop now >

-How to measure Wheels?
+How to measure Wheels

 Choosing the right wheels is essential for optimizing performance and extending the lifespan of your equipment, whether you're selecting castors or purchasing wheels for other purposes.
 Key factors to consider include the wheel diameter, which affects load capacity and ease of movement, and the tread width, which influences stability and weight distribution.
 Additionally, the material of the wheel determines its durability and suitability for different surfaces and environments.
 Accurate measurements of the axle size and bore diameter are crucial for ensuring proper fit and secure mounting.
 By carefully considering these aspects, you can select the best wheel for your needs, ensuring smooth operation and long-term reliability.